mehtaharsh16/daniel.feldroy.com/posts/2022-02-more-married.md

 For example:

-1. At some point in November of 2017 our time married was equal to the time we had been together.
+1. At some point in November of 2017 our time married was equal to the time we had been together
-2. In September of 2021 our time married was twice as much as we knew each other.
+2. In September of 2021 our time married was twice as much as we knew each other
 3. In July of 2025 we'll have been married for three times as long as we've known each other

 Here's the code: